Southill, Bedfordshire: Later descriptions

-Executed Admiral, The Honorable John Byng
+Executed Admiral, The Honourable John Byng

 An event was held in the village in March 2007 and an eponymous real ale was brewed by B&T Brewery in Shefford to commemorate the 250th anniversary of the execution of Admiral Byng.

 Former amenities

 The first mention of a post office in the village is in 1850.
 Post Office archives record the issue to Southill on 6 August 1850 of a type of postmark known as an undated circle.
 Rubber datestamps were issued in May 1889 and April 1895.
 The village post office closed on 14 October 2008.
 It was one of about 2,500 compensated closures of UK branches announced by the Government in 2007.

 Southill railway station provided passenger services until 1961 on the now dismantled Bedford-Hitchin line.

 Governance

 Southill elects three councillors to the parish council.

 It is part of Northill ward for elections to the Central Bedfordshire Unitary Authority.

 Prior to 1894, Southill was administered as part of the hundred of Wixamtree.

 From 1894 until 1974 it was part of Biggleswade Rural District and from 1974 to 2009 in Mid Bedfordshire District.

-Southill is in the Mid Bedfordshire parliamentary constituency and the elected member is Nadine Dorries of the Conservative Party.
+Southill is in the Mid Bedfordshire parliamentary constituency and since the 2023 Mid Bedfordshire by-election the elected member is Alistair Strathern of the Labour Party.